Timo2310/Receipt/README.md

 For similar reasons I just programmed a simple loop for entering products.
 This would probably be done by a gui in a real setting, so the main is purely for checking if the program works.

+The program displays numbers in the UK format.
+Since it probably used my german locale the decimal points were commas (was what I assumed).
+So technically everything should work on english systems, etc. without me doing anything.
+But because it didn't match your specified output I added the UK Locale format.

 Looking forward to having a chat with you!